 Project Lead The Way at California State University, Chico | Summer 2017 Schedule

 Studies show that students decide as early as elementary school whether they like, and think they are good at, math and science.
 PLTW Launch is designed for students in kindergarten through fifth grade to capture their interest in and spark a lifelong passion for math and science.
-Through a series of topic-based modules, students engage in design problems that encourage collaboration, analysis, problem solving, and computational thinking.
-They use touch technology, robotics, and everyday materials to explore topics such as energy, light and sound, motion and stability, and gravity.
 With Launch, students will leave elementary school with a passion for and confidence in the STEM subjects, ready to continue their learning in middle school, high school, and beyond.

 Students trace the history, development, and influence of automation and robotics as they learn about mechanical systems, energy transfer, machine automation, and computer control systems.
 Students use the VEX Robotics® platform to design, build, and program real-world objects such as traffic lights, toll booths, and robotic arms.